keithfancher/haskell-notes/haskell-notes.md

 > Intuitively, the monads become "more fundamental" the further inside the
 > stack you get, and the effects of inner monads "have precedence" over the
 > effects of outer ones.
-Of course, this is just handwaving...

 (From
 [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia#Standard_monad_transformers).)